davideC00/Bayesian-STAPLE/README.md

 ```

-## Cite
+## Cite this work
-If you use the library please cite our papers:
+If you use this library, please cite our papers:
 ```
 @article{Mencar_Cazzorla_2025,
     title={Bayes-STAPLE: a python module for Bayesian label fusion},